deepset-ai/haystack/proposals/text/4370-documentstores-and-retrievers.md

 # How we teach this

 Documentation is going to be crucial, as much as tutorials and demos.
-We plan to start working on those as soon as basic nodes (one reader and one retriever) are added to Haystack v2 and `DocumentStoreInMemory` receives its first implementation.
+We plan to start working on those as soon as basic nodes (one reader and one retriever) are added to Haystack v2 and `MemoryDocumentStore` receives its first implementation.

-# Unresolved questions

-_Waiting for review_.